 As I stumbled along, I learned that a good computer will do spectacular things!
-From the experience I've even picked up a sermon illustration or two.
+From those experiences, I've even picked up a sermon illustration or two.
 One comes from basic computer technology.
 You see, without software (programs or apps), a computer is useless.
 Take away software's complex instructions, and even the most expensive computer is an inert and useless collection of exotic electronic parts.

-In some ways Nazarene World Evangelism Fund resembles a computer's operating system software.
-World Evangelism Fund "boots up" or starts our worldwide system and provides an operating environment.
+In some ways, the Nazarene World Evangelism Fund resembles a computer's operating system software.
+The World Evangelism Fund "boots up" or starts our worldwide system and provides an operating environment.
 It draws together the basic elements of global evangelism and fits them together in an effective manner.
-Without the structure provided by World Evangelism Fund, Nazarene world outreach would grind to a halt.
-To be sure, World Evangelism Fund provides only part of Nazarene missionary funding.
-Offerings like Approved Specials, Work and Witness, Alabaster, World Evangelism Broadcast, Child Sponsorship, and Hunger and Disaster build on what World Evangelism Fund is doing.
+Without the structure provided by the World Evangelism Fund, Nazarene global outreach and ministry would bog down.
+To be sure, the World Evangelism Fund provides only part of Nazarene missionary funding.
+Offerings like Approved Specials, Nazarene Missions Teams Alabaster, World Evangelism Broadcast, Child Sponsorship, and Hunger and Disaster build on what the World Evangelism Fund is doing.
 Giving in such special, designated offerings easily arouses more interest and emotion than does paying the World Evangelism Fund.
-A whispered temptation comes to let World Evangelism Fund giving slide while concentrating on some favorite special offering.
+A whispered temptation comes to let the World Evangelism Fund giving slide while concentrating on some favorite special offering.
 That would be a mistake.
 Special offerings, no matter how large or emotionally rewarding, do not pay missionaries' salaries, keep hospital doors open, or carry out strategies on a global scale.
-Without World Evangelism Fund we might revert to spotty, fitful efforts financed on emotional whims.
+Without the World Evangelism Fund we might revert to spotty, fitful efforts financed on emotional whims.

 We say World Evangelism Fund is for world evangelism.
 Our colorful posters say: "Missions!"
 That's why we've urged people to give in Thanksgiving (or Christmas in countries other than the U.S. and Canada) and Easter offerings.
 Our slogans sometimes lead people to assume that the World Mission office gets every penny of these big offerings.
 Forgetting that it began as "General" Budget, they express surprise -- even dismay -- that the Global Mision does not get every World Evangelism Fund dollar.

-Actually, each World Evangelism Fund dollars from the pooled resources of more than twenty thousand Nazarene churches around the world are divided among all the ministry areas of the global church such as Sunday school, Nazarene Youth International, World Mission, and higher education on all six world regions (Africa, Asia-Pacific, Eurasia, Mesoamerica, South America, and USA/Canada).
+Actually, the World Evangelism Fund dollars from the pooled resources of about thirty thousand Nazarene churches around the world are divided among all the ministry areas of the global church such as Sunday school, Nazarene Youth International, World Mission, and higher education on all six world regions (Africa, Asia-Pacific, Eurasia, Mesoamerica, South America, and USA/Canada).
 At the Nazarene Global Ministry Center and in Regional Offices around the world, more than 200 people work in these ministry areas.
 World Evangelism Fund pays most of their salaries and funds most of those programs.
 It is a cooperative program aiming to fulfill the denominational mission of "making Christlike disciples in the nations."
-The World Evangelism Fund is the key element in our funding the mission.
+The World Evangelism Fund is the key element in our funding of the mission.

 Even costs labeled "administration" are sometimes misleading.
 Take the general superintendents, for example.
 They are part of the 20 percent administration.
 Still, Dr. William Greathouse preaching to 3,000 people in Port-au-Prince was probably more "evangelism" than I was on the days I spent double-checking Haitian district statistical reports before mailing them to Kansas City.
 Yet, for reporting purposes, I was considered "evangelism;' and Dr. Greathouse's support was labeled "administration"